PJW-Source/Coursera_Capstone_1/README.md

 I will use the severity codes assigned to each accident, to identify the neighbourhoods with the highest mean accident severity codes.

-Finally I will use the  timestamp data in order to  search for temporal variations in the rate of road accidents in Seattle.
+Finally, I will use the  timestamp data in order to  search for temporal variations in the rate of road accidents in Seattle.

 ___DATA Preprocessing___